 “INNA is a very small business—aside from me and my partner Jesse, we have three employees, who all have generous sick pay benefits and other paid time off benefits,” INNA Jam founder Dafna Kory said.
 “It’s important that our employees can rely on their paychecks during challenging times, and it’s important that if anyone is sick (or caring for someone who is sick) they stay home for as long as they need to in order to keep our community safe.”

-DoorDash is also encouraging customers to use the delivery instruction feature on their app, which allows consumers to send a picture to the driver of where they want the food to be delivered by their door.
+DoorDash is also encouraging customers to use the delivery instruction feature on their app.
+This allows consumers to send a picture of where they want the food to be delivered.

-If you are currently offering to-go or delivery options, consider implementing this tactic by asking customers where they want their orders to be placed.
+If you are currently offering to-go or delivery options, consider asking customers where they want their orders to be placed.
 This will help customers feel safe while still enabling them to support local businesses.